microsoft/maro/examples/citi_bike/online_lp/README.md

 table, the experiment is configured with the default parameter value in the file `examples/citi_bike/online_lp/config.yml`

-## Future demand and supply from BE
+## Future Demand and Supply from BE

 For the experiments below, we imitate the way of reading log data in BE and peep the future demand and supply of bikes for each station from the trip reader